tectiv3/solo/README.md

 # Solo for Laravel

-> [!WARNING]
-> This is still beta software.
-Use with caution.

 > [!IMPORTANT]
 > This package requires ext-pcntl, so it will not work on Windows.
 Sorry about that.
+If you know how to fix that, let me know

 ## About

 Solo for Laravel is a package to run multiple commands at once, to aid in local development.
-After installing, you can open the SoloServiceProvider to add or remove commands.

-You can have all the commands needed to run your application behind a single command:
+All the commands needed to run your application live behind a single artisan command:

 ```shell
 php artisan solo